 Asolo is a pearl of Treviso province and it is also called “The City of a Hundred Horizons”.
 The mountain setting around this Italian beautiful village makes it one of the best places for the panorama.
-The foundation of the first agglomeration was made by Veneti, Indo-European people, around 590 B.C. and the name was Acelum.
-Then Romas ruled the place and now it is possible fo find some archeological site with finds of that age.
+The foundation of the first agglomeration was made by Veneti, Indo-European people, around 590 B.C., and the name were Acelum.
+Then Romas ruled the place and now fo may find some archeological site with finds of that age.

-These are the main places I visited and I suggest you to do the same, but Asolo, the Italian beautiful village, offers much more.
+These are the main places I visited and I suggest you do the same, but Asolo, the Italian beautiful village, offers much more.
 I am going to walk to see them.

 Other attractions among buildings

-Villa Freya deserve a visit, because inside are conserved the remains of foundations of a Roman theatre.
-Then you should see the Queen’s Castle, built in Middle Age.
+Villa Freya deserves a visit because inside are conserved the remains of foundations of a Roman theatre.
+Then you should see the Queen’s Castle, built in the Middle Age.
 The prestigious palace was used by Queen Cornaro as her official residence.
 Another very nice house is Casa Duse.
 It is famous because in Asolo lived Eleonora Duse, a popular actress.